Racing Rules

 4.3 The Start/Finish line will be a transit of Walpole Road, a club flagstaff on the promenade railings and the Start mark.
 For the avoidance of doubt if the transit is ambiguous, then the start line is between the club flagstaff and the Start mark.

 4.4 A green flag flown on the flagstaff will indicate that all marks are to be rounded to starboard (right).
-A red flag flown on the flagstaff will indicate that all marks are to be rounded to port (left).

 4.5 The course to be sailed will be indicated by boards attached to the railings by the flagstaff.
 Each board will display one of the letters as described at 4.2.
 These, read in order from left to right, describe both the number and order in which the marks are to be rounded.
 Thus: red flag and the letters W-O-F-S would indicate a port course rounding Whitestrand, Offshore, Fenella and Start in that order.